 A bachelor’s degree is a four-year degree, but most community colleges only offer two-year programs.
 Still, many students who hope to someday obtain a bachelor’s degree begin their studies at a community college before transferring to a four-year school.
 If you’re one of them, or if there is the slightest possibility that you’ll go on to pursue a bachelor’s degree in the future, it’s wise to think about transferring in advance.

-Do my local community colleges or dream four-year college have any articulation agreements?
+Do my local community colleges have any articulation agreements?
+Does my dream four-year college?

 Many four-year colleges partner with community colleges to help students transfer between the two.
 These partnerships are called articulation agreements.
 They intend to simplify the transfer process by matching coursework between the community college and the four-year school to make sure that credits transfer between them.
 Attending a community college that has an articulation agreement with your dream four-year school minimizes your need to retake certain courses.
 If you’d eventually like to hold a bachelor’s degree from a specific college, even if you have no plans to enroll in the immediate future, call its admissions office to ask if it has any such partnerships.